-In recent years, they have gained in popularity with the emergence of shabby chic and continental style home décor that both draw on European style and tradition.
-Euro pillows have also become quite common in hotels, especially those with a continental décor, which has also influenced home decorating.
+In recent years, they have gained in popularity with the emergence of shabby chic and continental style home decor that both draw on European style and tradition.
+Euro pillows have also become quite common in hotels, especially those with continental decor, which has also influenced home decorating.
 You can likely find these in your local area for store pickup or order them online with fast or even same-day delivery.

 A Euro pillow is a square, measuring approximately 26 inches by 26 inches.
 In contrast, a standard American pillow usually measures 26 inches by 20 inches.
-Euro pillows are also usually overstuffed to give them a full appearance.
+Euro square pillows are also usually overstuffed to give them a full appearance.
 This makes them easy to fluff and also helps them to stay standing on edge, as they are normally placed.

 From budget to luxury, many hotels are now using Euro pillows.
 They add an extra touch of class to the bedding.
-A Euro pillow is comfortable to lean against and in better hotels will have a high-quality pillow case or sham.
+A Euro pillow is comfortable to lean against and, in better hotels, will have a high-quality pillow case or sham.

 For your own master bed, a Euro pillow is a vertical accent that adds depth and richness to the bedding ensemble.
 It is usually in a contrasting fabric to the standard American-sized pillows.
 If you don't have a headboard, stacking a few Euro pillows against a wedge pillow will give you the support you need to read comfortably in bed.

 Vintage Euro shams are usually made out of cotton or linen.
 Look for an antique dealer specializing in European linens to find vintage Euro shams.